AdobeDocs/app-builder/src/pages/guides/app_builder_guides/exc_app/aec_integration.md

 title: Integration Guide with Adobe Experience Cloud
 ---

-# Integration Guide with Adobe Experience Cloud
+# Integration with Adobe Experience Cloud

 Adobe Experience Cloud consists of solutions to power insights, content, engagement, commerce, optimization, and more.
 Its [unified shell web application](https://experience.adobe.com) provides a unified user experience for customers to manage these solutions from a single place.

-The solution experiences run within an iframe in the unified shell web application, and can interact with components of the unified shell including the topbar, menus, nps, alerts, etc. These interactions are made possible through two components: -
+The solution experiences run within an iframe in the unified shell, and can interact with its including the topbar, menus, nps, and alerts.
+These interactions are made possible through:

 1. A module-runtime script injected into the product iframe